Sepsis: Steroids

 The use of steroids in sepsis is controversial.
 Studies do not give a clear picture as to whether and when glucocorticoids should be used.
-The 2016 Surviving Sepsis Campaign recommends low dose hydrocortisone only if both intravenous fluids and vasopressors are not able to adequately treat septic shock.
+The 2016 Surviving Sepsis Campaign recommends low-dose hydrocortisone only if both intravenous fluids and vasopressors are not able to adequately treat septic shock.
 The 2021 Surviving Sepsis Campaign recommends IV corticosteroids for adults with septic shock who have an ongoing requirement for vasopressor therapy.
-A 2019 Cochrane review found low-quality evidence of benefit, as did two 2019 reviews.
+A 2019 Cochrane (updated in 2025) review found moderate certainty evidence of benefit, as did two 2019 reviews.

 During critical illness, a state of adrenal insufficiency and tissue resistance to corticosteroids may occur.
 This has been termed critical illness–related corticosteroid insufficiency.
 Treatment with corticosteroids might be most beneficial in those with septic shock and early severe ARDS, whereas its role in others such as those with pancreatitis or severe pneumonia is unclear.
 However, the exact way of determining corticosteroid insufficiency remains problematic.
 It should be suspected in those poorly responding to resuscitation with fluids and vasopressors.
 Neither ACTH stimulation testing nor random cortisol levels are recommended to confirm the diagnosis.
 The method of stopping glucocorticoid drugs is variable, and it is unclear whether they should be slowly decreased or simply abruptly stopped.
-However, the 2016 Surviving Sepsis Campaign recommended to taper steroids when vasopressors are no longer needed.
+However, the 2016 Surviving Sepsis Campaign recommended tapering steroids when vasopressors are no longer needed.